 Sleep-deprived or not, around these parts we spent the weekend in the garden and firing up the grill.
 We figured we'd get a few trial runs in before Memorial Day and the kick-off of warm weather entertaining.

 And these shrimp skewers?
 They would be great for Memorial Day or for any other summer entertaining / parties you might have ahead.
 Sweet and Spicy Grilled Shrimp skewers can be prepped in advance and cook in just a couple of minutes, making this one of those great minimal planning / minimal prep easy summer recipes that everyone will love.

-We finished these skewers off with a brush of Frank’s RedHot Sweet Chili Sauce and, like all of Frank’s RedHot sauces, this one is the perfect combination of flavor and heat.
+We finished these skewers off with a brush of Thai Sweet Chili Sauce.
 It also makes a gorgeous, sweet tangy glaze to coat the shrimp.

 How to Grill Glazed Shrimp